solidjs-community/solid-primitives/packages/intersection-observer/README.md

 const useVisibilityObserver = createVisibilityObserver({ threshold: 0.8 });

-// ! extremely important to use an accessor for the element to not lose reactivity
-// ! typescript will give you a warning if you don't use an accessor const visible = useVisibilityObserver(() => el);
+// make sure that you pass the element reference in a thunk if it is undefined initially const visible = useVisibilityObserver(() => el);

 <div ref={el}>{visible() ?
 "Visible" : "Hidden"}</div>;